 Secure disposal of electronic media:

-- Contact the IT Service Desk at https://ucsf.service-now.com/ess/ or call 415-514-4100.
+- Contact the IT Service Desk or call 415-514-4100.
 IT will collect and arrange for the destruction of any electronic media (hard drives, tapes, etc.) that contains restricted data, including PII (personally identifiable information) and PHI (patient health information) free of charge.
-Yes, this service is free!
+Yes, this service is free and is still available during for people working from home!

 Improper disposal of paper and electronic media can have severe consequences.
 These include: